 The endocrine system produces and distributes essential hormones throughout our bodies that regulate our metabolisms, blood pressure, fertility, bone structure, cognitive function and more.
 Endocrinologists treat patients suffering from hormone imbalances when their primary care physicians are unable to effectively assist them in managing their conditions or when the underlying causes of symptoms are in question.
-The poor management of some hormone related conditions can have dire consequences, resulting in debilitating injuries that permanently reduce quality of living.
-The Chicago endocrinologist medical malpractice attorneys of Rosenfeld Injury Lawyers fight on behalf of those who endured serious harm due to delays in diagnosis or treatment or the irresponsible management of their conditions.Conditions Treated by Endocrinologists
+The poor management of some hormone-related conditions can have dire consequences.
+It may result in debilitating injuries that permanently reduce the quality of living.

-Right now there are only around 6,000 endocrinologists in the United States and there is an increasing demand for their expertise due to the increasing number of people suffering from thyroid disease and diabetes.
-Both of these conditions are directly linked to the production of important hormones and represent the most common problems diagnosed and treated by endocrinologists today.
-They also treat disorders affecting the pituitary gland, adrenal glands, ovaries and testicles.
+There are only around 6,000 endocrinologists in the United States.
+There is an increasing demand for their expertise due to the increasing number of people suffering from thyroid disease and diabetes.
+Both of these conditions are directly linked to the production of important hormones.
+They represent the most common problems diagnosed and treated by endocrinologists today.
+Endocrinologists also treat disorders affecting the pituitary gland, adrenal glands, ovaries, and testicles.

-Some of the conditions an endocrinologist may diagnose and help patients manage include the following.
+Some of the conditions an endocrinologist may diagnose and help patients manage their condition include the following.

 - Diabetes — while most diabetics manage their condition with the assistance of a primary care physician, endocrinologists may also be consulted in cases where the pancreas is not producing enough insulin and conventional treatment methods are failing.
 In addition to poor insulin production, diabetics can develop insulin resistance, which makes it difficult to regulate blood sugar levels through the use of insulin.

-- Growth and development disorders — the endocrine system produces hormones that regulate growth and aids in the growth of a child into full sized adult.
+- Growth and development disorders — the endocrine system produces hormones that regulate growth and aids in the growth of a child into a mature adult.
 Poor hormone production can result in delayed growth and a diminished capacity to heal after injuries or exertion.

-- Hormone related weight problems — the thyroid gland regulates our metabolisms through the production of hormones that signal the body to burn or store calories.
+- Hormone-related weight problems — the thyroid gland regulates our metabolisms through the production of hormones that signal the body to burn or store calories.
 When the thyroid is not working properly, it can result in weight gain despite healthy eating habits and activity levels.
-Other hormones such as insulin and testosterone also play a role in weight management, as they are both released following strenuous activity as signals for the body to send glucose and other resources to the cells for the purpose of nourishment and repair.
+Other hormones such as insulin and testosterone also play a role in weight management.
+They are both released following strenuous activity as signals from the body send glucose and other resources to cells for the purpose of nourishment and repair.
 When insulin and testosterone levels are out of synch, it can cause the body to excessively store or burn calories.

-- Infertility and impotence — sexual dysfunction and impotence in adults is often linked to hormone imbalances and endocrinologists may be able to help patients by determining the cause of the problem or helping bring their hormones back to normal levels.
+- Infertility and impotence — sexual dysfunction and impotence in adults is often linked to hormone imbalances.
+Endocrinologists may be able to help patients by determining the cause of the problem or helping bring their hormones back to normal levels.

-- Bone disorders — hormone levels can have an impact on bone structure and density, so an endocrinologist may be consulted if a patient is suffering from low bone density, known as osteoporosis.
+- Bone disorders — hormone levels can have an impact on bone structure and density.
+An endocrinologist may be consulted if a patient is suffering from low bone density, called osteoporosis.

-- High blood pressure — there are many potential causes for hypertension; one of which is a hormonal imbalance.
+- High blood pressure — there are many potential causes of hypertension.
+One reason is a hormonal imbalance.
 When evaluating a patient with high blood pressure, tests are run to determine whether the adrenal glands are producing too much aldosterone before treating the condition with medications meant for cardiovascular diseases.

 - Cancer — endocrinologists are instrumental in the diagnosis of cancers that reside in the endocrine glands, such as thyroid cancer.

-After completing medical school and receiving a doctor’s degree in medicine or osteopathy, those seeking a career in endocrinology must obtain board certification in internal medicine and endocrinology in addition to acquiring a fellowship certificate in endocrinology.
-In order to acquire these credentials, a doctor must complete a three year residency program in internal medicine and then spend another three years completing an endocrinology fellowship.
+After completing medical school and receiving a doctor’s degree in medicine or osteopathy, those seeking a career in endocrinology must obtain board certification in internal medicine and endocrinology.
+In addition, they also must acquire a fellowship certificate in endocrinology.
+In order to obtain these credentials, a doctor must complete a three-year residency program in internal medicine.
+Then, they must spend another three years completing an endocrinology fellowship.

-The two most common conditions treated by endocrinologists also have extreme consequences if they are mismanaged.
+The two most common conditions treated by endocrinologists also have extreme consequences if they are mismanaged: diabetes and thyroid disease.
 Diabetes can have an impact on every major system in the body, from nervous function to immune function to heart health.
 Thyroid disease can also affect the immune system and can play a role in birth defects, mental health issues and the development of cancer.

 Most malpractice claims against endocrinologists stem from a delayed diagnosis or simple mismanagement of the condition.
 Examples include the following.